 3. Vencru: best for simple order management

-Vencru presents itself as order-management software for growing small businesses, covering quotes, sales orders, inventory, supplier orders, payments, and accounting.
+Vencru presents itself as order-management software, covering quotes, sales orders, inventory, supplier orders, payments, and accounting.

 That can be a good fit for businesses that want a broad, simple business-management layer rather than a deep procurement workflow.
 If the main pain is "our records are scattered," Vencru may be enough.